 GPB fund investors have had no choice but to try to get their money back through filing investor fraud claims in Financial Industry Regulatory Authority (FINRA) arbitration against the broker-dealers and their brokers that sold them the investments.
 This is not the type of investor fraud case that you want to pursue without experienced legal representation.

-There are also investors that have chosen to go after GPB directly via litigation, including another class action securities fraud lawsuit that was filed several weeks ago.
+There are also investors that have chosen to go after GPB Capital Holdings directly via litigation, including another class action securities fraud lawsuit that was filed several weeks ago.

-Elderly Investor Claims Firm Overconcentrated Her Portfolio with GPB Funds
+Elderly Investor Claims Sagepoint Financial Overconcentrated Her Portfolio with GPB Funds

 Sagepoint Financial was recently named in another customer dispute, this one directed at the firm.
 The claimant, an elderly investor, filed a $100K case before FINRA.
 She is accusing the broker-dealer of overconcentrating her portfolio in the GPB private placements, as well as failing to tell her these investments were illiquid and that she wouldn’t be able to retrieve her money whenever she wanted.